 Time to start thinking what to do with the Thanksgiving dinner leftovers.

-Smaller turkeys are available in the markets, but appetites seem as big as ever.
 You might finish the whole turkey on Thanksgiving, but if you’re lucky enough to have some left over, this is a delicious way to use it – maybe for Friday-night supper.

 Turkey Tetrazzini Pasta Casserole